dshanley/contentcamel.io/hugo/content/_index.md

 ---
 aliases:
 - "/remote/"
-title: Sales Enablement Software | More Value for $ | Content Camel
+title: Sales Enablement Tool | More Value for $
-description: Sales content management and sales enablement software.
+description: Sales content management and sales enablement tools.
 Explore best practices and getting the most from your marketing and sales content.
 authors: []
 blocks:
 hero:
   headline: "All your Sales content  \n **in one place**."
+  textline: |
-  textline: "No more insane drive folders. \n Search, find, share, and track content everywhere you're working right now."
+    No more insane drive folders.
+Search, find, share, and track content everywhere with our sales enablement tools.
   ctas:
   - permalink: "/tour/"
     textline: Take the Tour